dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

 A user’s permission level on a particular object is calculated in the following way:

-  1. Make a list of the groups that the user belongs to, including Owner and/or ProjectMember if applicable.
+  1. Make a list of the groups that the user belongs to, including Creator and/or ProjectMember if applicable.
   2. If the user is the owner of the object, give her the highest level of permissions.
   3. Otherwise, make a list of the permissions that she can obtain on the object, by iterating over the permissions that the object grants.
 For each permission, if she is in the specified group, add the specified permission to the